DaintyJet/Heap-Overflow-Example/README.md

 > 	VirtualProtect(SHELL, sizeof(SHELL), PAGE_EXECUTE_READWRITE, &oldProtect);
 > ```
 > * With this we modify the region the shellcode is located in as executable

+## VChat Exploitation
+We explore the exploitation of additional functions provided in the VChat server in the [VChat_Heap_Exploit](https://github.com/DaintyJet/VChat_Heap_Exploit) writeup, and the effects of the Windows Defenses in the [VChat_Heap_Defense](https://github.com/DaintyJet/VChat_Heap_Defense) writeup.

 # Test code
 - The following code can be compiled with Visual Studio 2019.
 You can use the a VS 2019 project created in this [directory](./SourceCode/VS2019Project) and copy the code from the following .cpp file to [heap_main.cpp](SourceCode/VS2019Project/heap_main.cpp).